pixeleet/virgilio/README.md

 `actionName` is automatically scoped to the namespace it was called from.

 `execute` always returns a promise for the result of the action, even if the action itself directly returns a value!
+If nothing responds within 100ms, this promise is rejected with a TimeoutError.
+If you want to wait for longer, you can specify your own timeout:

+    virgilio.execute('foo')
+        .withTimeout(2000) //Wait for 2 seconds before failing.
+        .then( ... );

+Make sure you chain `withTimeout` directly after the execute call.

 ### virgilio.subscribe( actionName, handler )
 Register a subscriber with virgilio.